 Hydromorphone hydrochloride should not be abruptly ended in patients who are physically or psychologically reliant on the drug.
 Doing so may result in severe withdrawal symptoms.

-Related: Hydromorphone HCL Withdrawal & Detox
+Related Topic: Hydromorphone HCL Withdrawal & Detox

 Inpatient programs for opioid addiction last an average of four weeks, but patients may be asked to stay longer in some cases.
 The goal of inpatient therapy is to help patients avoid future substance use and learn how to cope with difficult life situations without turning to drugs or alcohol.
 Patients live at the facility full-time and are not allowed to leave unattended.

 Patients are encouraged to enter an outpatient treatment facility immediately after inpatient treatment.
 In outpatient treatment, group therapy sessions are held two to three times per week.
 During these sessions, participants complete exercises and discuss the progress of their recovery with the group.
 Most outpatient programs also require the attendance of one to two support group meetings (such as Narcotics Anonymous) each week.

 Recovery is a lifelong journey that won’t always be easy.
 Difficult life situations, stress and even boredom can easily make the idea of going back to drug use seem tempting.
 Aftercare programs help prevent these relapses from happening by giving patients long-term support through routine check-ins, alumni services, peer support meetings and other invaluable resources.
 When a client is struggling, they can take advantage of these tools to avoid relapse, address their concerns and recommit themselves to recovery.